DeepRank/pdb2sql/docs/source/pdb2sql.pdb2sqlAlchemy.rst

 You can get values from the database and update values to the database with the methods .get() and .update().
-The syntax is identical to the the one of pdbsqlcore:
+The syntax is identical to the one of pdbsqlcore:

 .. ipython:: python
     :suppress: